Dwarfobserver/AggregatesToTuples/README.md

 This is a personal project in C++17 which enable to treat aggregate (or record) types as tuples.
 It has been inspired by this nice article : https://playfulprogramming.blogspot.ca/2016/12/serializing-structs-with-c17-structured.html

-Using tuples instead of aggregates can allow many functional programming algorithms, or automatic serialization.
+Using tuples instead of aggregates can allow many functional programming algorithms and automatic properties, such as equality comparaison, serialization or hash.

 Little exemple of use (in tests/printer.cpp) :